rejuancse/best-addons-for-elementor/readme.txt

-=== Easy Addons for Elementor ===
+=== Best Addons for Elementor ===
 Contributors: rejuancse
 Tags: widgets, addons, elementor, elementor addons, elementor widget, elements Requires at least: 4.7
 Tested up to: 6.0.0
 Requires PHP: 5.4.0
-Stable tag:  1.0.2
+Stable tag:  1.0.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-Easy Addons for Elementor is a multiple addons with one solution.
+Best Addons for Elementor is a multiple addons with one solution.
 In this plugin you can easily handle your everyday needed addons.
 Expression of some beautiful, creative, awesome add-ons suitable for use in Element.
 Which will help in the development of WordPress and Element user.

 Please let us know your feedback, if you think something can be more awesome in this plugin, we will love to add.